Online Travel Booking System for ACU

 The Chief Operating Officer or nominee is responsible for authorising corrective action to rectify all breaches of this Policy and must also report any fraudulent activities to the Vice-Chancellor.

-The Director of Finance is the primary point of contact for advice on implementing and administrating the policy.
+The Chief Financial Officer is the primary point of contact for advice on implementing and administrating the policy.

 The Approving Officer must ensure: